Full Year Program Application

 • The resume should be one to two pages long, specifically focused on teaching English in China.
 At the top put "Objective: To Teach in China".
 These are very competitive positions.
 Emphasize educational background and teaching, including tutoring, public speaking or seminar teaching.

-• MENTION: languages; international travel; honors, musical and sports interests, activities and computer skills, etc.
+• MENTION: GPA if 3.00 or above, honors, awards, Dean's list, languages; international travel; honors, musical and sports interests, activities and computer skills, etc.

 • DO NOT MENTION: volunteer work, political work of a controversial nature, construction, waitress work, bartending, or paid/volunteer positions held which do not relate in any way to these teaching positions.
 Include dates for university attendance and employment.
 Avoid being technical.
 View example resumes from a female client and a male one.